Iowa Hemp Act Would Pave Way for Future Hemp Production

 May 13, 2019 Update: The Governor has signed the Iowa Hemp Act.

 The Agricultural Improvement Act of 2018 (2018 Farm Bill), signed into law December 20, 2018, exempted hemp from the federal list of Schedule l controlled substances and added it to the list of agricultural commodities eligible for crop insurance.
-The 2018 Farm Bill also established a regulatory system involving states, tribes, and the federal government.
-Specifically, the 2018 Farm Bill allows States or Indian Tribes to regulate hemp production based on a state or tribal plan that must be submitted to the United States Department of Agriculture (USDA).
+The 2018 Farm Bill also established a regulatory system involving both states and the federal government.
+Specifically, the 2018 Farm Bill allows states to regulate hemp production based on a state or tribal plan that must be submitted to the United States Department of Agriculture (USDA).
 USDA must approve or deny these plans within 60 days of submission.
 The plan must include information on locations of hemp production, testing for THC concentration, disposal of plants that are out of compliance, and negligence or other violations of the state or tribal plan.
-If a state or tribe chooses not to adopt its own plan to monitor and regulate hemp production, the law provides that USDA must establish a plan, in consultation with the U.S. Attorney General, to allow hemp production in those jurisdictions.
+If a state chooses not to adopt its own plan to monitor and regulate hemp production, the law provides that USDA must establish a plan, in consultation with the U.S. Attorney General, for those states.
 The 2018 Farm Bill also provides that states may not prohibit the transportation or shipment of hemp or hemp products produced in accordance with the law.

 These provisions apply only to “hemp,” and not to other varieties of the cannabis sativa L. species.
 Hemp is defined under the 2018 Farm Bill as it was under section 297A of the Agricultural Marketing Act of 1946: